-When I review software, I split them into two parts, firstly I look at the pricing and the features that the platforms offer.
-Then secondly I look at how easy the platform is to use from getting started to managing orders.
+When my WooCommerce review, I have split it into two parts.
+The first part looks at the pricing, features and theme selection that WooCommerce has to offer.
+Then in the second part I look at how easy the platform is to use from getting started to managing orders.
 Hope you enjoy the review!

 Before I get started I just want to disclose that this post does contain affiliate links to selected partners.
 This means that if you buy their product via the links on my website, I receive a small referral commission.

 WordPress + WooCommerce is a self hosted solution and both are free to install.
 However, you do need to buy some web hosting to install them on and this can range in price, depending on what your requirements are.